JonesCVBS/graspnet-baseline/README.md

 `checkpoint-rs.tar` and `checkpoint-kn.tar` are trained using RealSense data and Kinect data respectively.

 ## Main changes
+### Camera
+A class for camera control was created as RealSenseCameraV2.py

+###Graspnet
+A modified Demo.py was created and named GraspPointsFromRealsense.py.
+  This modified demo.py is a class that outputs grasping poses with an associated grasp score using the RealSenseCaemraV2 as input.

+###Testing
 The file Main_using_urx.py contains the prototype for grasping.